anujbis2006/Medicine_reccomendation/README.md

-# Personalized Medicine Recommendation System
+# Personalized Medicine Recommendation System.

 An internship project that recommends a likely disease and basic medicine/advice information based on a patient's symptoms and vitals.